Tsuchiura

 Tsuchiura (土浦市, Tsuchiura-shi) is a city located in Ibaraki Prefecture, Japan.
-As of 1 January 2024, the city had an estimated population of 138,033 in 60,069 households and a population density of 1123 persons per km2.
-The percentage of the population aged over 65 was 29.7%.
+As of 1 January 2024, the city had an estimated population in 2024 of 142,181 people in 66,629 households, and a population density of 1,157 persons per squate kilometre.
+The proportion of the population aged over 65 was 29.7%.
 The total area of the city is 122.89 sqkm.
-About 3,000 residents are non-Japanese, a large proportion of which are Filipinos, Chinese, and Brazilians.
+About 3,000 residents are non-Japanese, a large proportion of these being Filipinos, Chinese or Brazilians.

 Geography

-Located in southwestern Ibaraki Prefecture, Tsuchiura is situated along the western shores of Lake Kasumigaura, the second largest lake in Japan.
-The Tokyo metropolis lies about 60 km to the south, and Tsukuba science city borders Tsuchiura to the west.
+Located in southwestern Ibaraki Prefecture, Tsuchiura is situated along the western shore of Lake Kasumigaura, the second largest lake in Japan.
+Tokyo lies about 60 km to the south, and Tsukuba science city borders Tsuchiura to the west.